Contact structures with singularities: from local to global

-We now prove a Darboux theorem for $b$-contact manifolds.
+We now prove a Darboux theorem for $b$-contact forms.
+We will see that, roughly speaking, the Reeb vector field locally classifies $b$-contact structures.
 The proof follows the one of usual contact geometry as in \cite{Geiges}.
 More precisely, it makes use of Moser's path method.
 There are two differences from the standard Darboux theorem: the first one is that there exist two local models, depending on whether or not the Reeb vector field is vanishing on the critical set $Z$.
-The second one is that in the case where the Reeb vector field is singular, the local expression of the contact form only holds pointwise, see for instance Example \ref{Exampleonepointsingular}.
-Furthermore, in the case where the Reeb vector field is singular, this linearization is done up to multiplication of a non-vanishing function.
-The proof is not following Moser's path method in this case as the flow of the Reeb vector field is stationary. \begin{theorem} Let $\alpha$ be a $b$-contact form inducing a $b$-contact structure $\xi$ on a $b$-manifold $(M,Z)$ of dimension $(2n+1)$ and $p\in Z$.
-We can find a local chart $(\mathcal{U},z,x_1,y_1,\dots,x_n,y_n)$ centered at $p$ such that on $\mathcal{U}$ the hypersurface $Z$ is locally defined by $z=0$ and
+The second one is that in the case where the Reeb vector field is singular, the local expression of the contact form only holds at the point $p\in Z$ and not in a local neighbourhood around $p$, see for instance Example \ref{Exampleonepointsingular}.
+Furthermore, in this case, the expression of the $b$-contact form at $p$ holds only up to multiplication of a non-vanishing function.
+The proof is not following Moser's path method in this case as the flow of the Reeb vector field is stationary.